 Dr. Assefa Seme is an Assistant Professor at the Addis Ababa University in the School of Public Health, Department of Reproductive Health and Health Service Management.
-His research background includes adolescent reproductive health, maternal health with particular focus on Prevention of Mother to Child Transmission of HIV (PMTCT) and contraceptive use to improve maternal and child health.
-His work on PMA2020 builds upon a longstanding collaboration of Addis Ababa University with the Bill & Melinda Gates Institute for Population & Reproductive Health; one that has spanned 9 years and includes support for the multi-country “Family Health and Wealth” panel survey.
+His research background includes adolescent reproductive health, maternal health with a focus on Prevention of Mother to Child Transmission of HIV (PMTCT) and contraceptive use to improve maternal and child health.
+His work on PMA2020 builds upon a longstanding collaboration of Addis Ababa University with the Bill & Melinda Gates Institute for Population & Reproductive Health; one that includes support for the multi-country “Family Health and Wealth” panel survey.
 Dr Assefa holds an MD and an MPH from the Addis Ababa University.

 PMA2020/Ethiopia Data Manager: Ayanaw Amogne

-Ayanaw Amogne is a data manager at Mela Research, PLC in Addis Ababa, where he works on database design, Stata programming, and overseeing data processing.
-He is the in-country data manager for PMA2020 in Ethiopia.
+Ayanaw Amogne is a Data Manager at Mela Research, PLC in Addis Ababa, where he works on database design, Stata programming, and overseeing data processing.
+He is the in-country data manager for PMA2020.
 Ayanaw has extensive professional experience in data management and analysis.
 He worked as a statistician for the Central Statistical Agency of Ethiopia, where he contributed to data analysis, automation, and dissemination.
 He was also a data analyst at the Ethiopian Development Research Institute.
 Ayanaw holds an MA in International Development Studies from National Graduate Institute for Policy Studies (GRIPS) and a BSc major in Statistics and minor in Computer Science from Addis Ababa University.

 PMA2020/Ethiopia Research Coordinator: Mahari Yihdego

 Mahari Yihdego is a lecturer at Mizan-Tepi University in the College of Health Sciences, Department of Public Health.
-His research background includes maternal and child health with particular focuses on neonatal health.
-He is the in-country research coordinator for PMA2020 in Ethiopia.
+His research background includes maternal and child health with a focus on neonatal health.
+He is the in-country research coordinator.
 Mahari has a widespread professional experience in coordinating various research done by local and international nongovernmental organizations.
 He has worked as supervisor and regional coordinator in various quantitative and qualitative studies.
 Mahari holds a B.Sc. in Public Health from Mekelle University and an MPH in Reproductive and Family Health from Addis Ababa University.